epiverse-trace/tutorials-middle/instructors/practical-chains.md

 ## Activity 2: Simulate transmission chains

-Estimate the potential for large outbreaks using the following available
+Estimate the potential for large outbreaks from 1000 simulated outbreaks using the following available inputs:
-inputs:

 - Basic reproduction number
 - Dispersion parameter

 As a group, Write your answer to these questions:

-- Explore the data frame output of the `Chain ID`: What is the relationship between the following columns `chain`, `infector`, `infectee`, `generation`, `time`, `simulation_id`?
+- You have been assigned to explore `Chain ID`.
+From the output data frame, describe:
+  - How many generations there are.
+  - Who infected whom, and when (with reference to the day of infection).
 - Among simulated outbreaks:
   - How many chains reached a 100 case threshold?
   - What is the maximum size of chain?